Timeline of the 'Volunteers targeted with letters' discoures and the publication of 2 letters sent to the charity CEDLtd Directors/Trustees.

 The planning objection highlighting multiple potential concerns, including amplified Flooding, Kids Play Park Safety, Anti-Social Behaviour, Environmental (05/04/2024).

-Document sent to Clonmany Enterprise Development Ltd (02/04/2024) highlighting Anti-Social Behaviour issues with Public Toilets in the hope that they would take on board the concerns and withdraw their planning application.
+in the hope that they would take on board the concerns and withdraw their planning application.

 Inishowen Rivers Trust video 'Night of the Big Flood' provides eyewitness evidence of the devastation and destruction of the floods in Clonmany.